cwinters/microservices-201606/README.md

     12. Admin processes: Run admin/management tasks as one-off processes

-- One thing that's missing: documentation
-    - How would you implement?
-    - Your first thought may be to have one document with all the API (control)
-        - effect: nobody will remember to update
-    - What do you *really* want?
-        - one place to *read*, which is different than one place to *write*
-    - You're controlling at the wrong level, the one you're comfortable with
-        - need to be comfortable with giving this up for a while while you get comfortable with this system
-    - Solve *that* problem instead:
-            - control the format (swagger)
-            - control API for collecting (`/service/docs`)
-            - create tool to collect and merge (`spider-doc`)
-            - make it part of the same system as everything else (everything is a container)
-    - The control we're exerting is allowing other parts of the system to leverage our work *without knowing what they want ahead of time*
-        - hey, that sounds like good design!

 - How does ECS deployment work?
     - Define a named "cluster" of EC2 instances onto which you'll deploy containers.
 This is your available compute.